How to Create an Eye-Catching GitHub Landing Page in Minutes

 Table of Contents

-1. Why Use GitHub Pages for Your Landing Page?
+1. Why Use GitHub Pages For Your Landing Page?

 2. Setting Up Your GitHub Repository